cairo-book/cairo-book/src/ch02-02-data-types.md

 ### Felts Type

-In Cairo when you don’t specify a type of a variable/argument, its type is a field element (represented by the keyword `felt`).
+In Cairo when you don't specify the type of a variable/argument, its type is a field element (represented by the keyword `felt`).
 In the context of Cairo, when we say “a field element” we mean an integer in the range -P/2 < x < P/2 where is a very large (prime) number (currently it is a 252-bit number, which is a number with 76 decimal digits).
 When we add, subtract or multiply and the result is outside the range above, there is an overflow, and the appropriate multiple of P is added or subtracted to bring the result back into this range (in other words, the result is computed modulo P).